tannyo/globeone/README.md

 With the exception of javascript files every file is cached and all files that can be use gzip compression.

-Picture I mages are saved as small as possible and use the progressive flag so the image appears slightly blurry then sharpens as it loads instead of painting top to bottom.
+Picture images are saved as small as possible and use the progressive flag so the image appears slightly blurry then sharpens as it loads instead of painting top to bottom.

 Icons default to SVG images and fallback to PNG for browsers that don't support SVG.